for the College of Saint Benedict and Saint John's University Libraries and Archives

 - Non-academic use: Some library owned DVDs and videos have public performance rights; many, however, do not.
 Those that are labeled for "home use only" may be used in a face to face teaching situation.
 Groups or clubs may not use "home use only" DVDs and videos in a public performance setting.
 They must rent videos from sources that grant public performance rights.
 See further information here: https://sharepoint.csbsju.edu/sald/Pages/Movies.aspx

 - Streaming Video/Multimedia: There are legal restrictions on the use of copyrighted materials online and specific procedures must be followed to comply with the law.
 Without permission, only three minutes or 10% of the work may be streamed, whichever is less.
 The Library has acquired licenses to stream some media resources online.
-Check with media staff about the license status of streaming media for educational purposes.
+Check with library staff about the license status of streaming media for educational purposes.

 - Fair use of broadcast TV programs: Off-air recording of a TV broadcast may be shown twice in the classroom during the 10 days following the original broadcast.
 After 45 days from the original broadcast, the recordings must be purchased, licensed or the copy erased or destroyed.